davidmginn/AzureAutomation/README.md

 1. Webhooks
 2. Azure SDK (Microsoft.WindowsAzure.Management.Automation nuget package)

-Webhooks are my prefered way of programmatically starting runbooks.
+Webhooks are my preferred way of programmatically starting runbooks.
 Using a simple POST request with JSON data, we can execute from virtually any other system.
 The biggest downfall to this method is the manner in which the JSON values have to be read within the runbook - which is different from the parameters that it will already be taking.

+### Azure Automation Limitations

+At the present time, Azure Automation only natively supports the Service Management (legacy) cmdlets.
+You can however import the Azure Resource Manager cmdlets as a module and run these if needed.

 *Demo starting a runbook using Postman - show job running and out output*

-*Demo scheduling a runbook - Azure Scheduler*
+*Demo scheduling a runbook*

 *Walkthrough Rackspace use case*